charleston76/simpleSalesforceDevops/README.md

     * server.key
     * server.key.enc

-        09 - Add Encrypted Key to Your Project
+1. Add Encrypted Key to Your Project
-            You can create a DevOps folder name (or which one do you want) and copy the encrypted files to it a - Access you project folder
+    * You can create a DevOps folder name (or which one do you want) and copy the encrypted files to it
+        * Access you project folder
-                b - mkdir DevOps
+        * mkdir DevOps
-                c - cd DevOps
+        * cd DevOps
-                d- copy ..\..\Certificates\server.key.enc .
+        * copy ..\..\Certificates\server.key.enc .

 ### 4 - Add the digital certificate to your Connected App
 1. Open the connected App created before.